 As Edward and Rhubarbara, Peter Johnson and Chelsea Tramell (respectively) tried their best.
 Johnson is comfortable in his character’s skin, and he has an understanding of the basics of acting.
 However, he struggled to make much of his clunky dialogue believable, though any amateur actor would have the same challenge.
 Tramell was best in the scenes where Rhubarbara was reacting to Weasel’s overtures, and her character’s distrust of the Weasel was one of the few logical behaviors in the show.
 Amanda Wilson played Filthy Fran, the queen of the bums, with gusto.
 But her diction during her songs was poor, and I failed to understand why Edward would connect with her as she told him about hobo life.

-The best technical aspect of the show was the set (designed by Amanda Wilson), which had had a few nice art deco accents painted on platforms, an artistic cityscape on two flats, and a dumpster that bums could lounge on or get into.
-At the other extreme, Bethany Taylor‘s choreography consisted of some of the simplest dance steps possible, and somehow many cast members still failed to execute the them properly.
+The best technical aspect of the show was the set (designed by Amanda Wilson), which had had a few nice art deco accents painted on platforms, an artistic cityscape on two flats, and a dumpster that bums could lounge on or climb into.
+At the other extreme, Bethany Taylor‘s choreography consisted of some of the simplest dance steps possible, and somehow many cast members still failed to execute them properly.

 If everyone in Bums! were working on one of the old workhorses of amateur theatre, they could have created a pleasant evening for the audience.
 But Bums! is a completely misguided effort, and asking an audience to sit through the play, let alone pay up to $20 for the experience, indicates a serious mismatch between expectations and the final product.